macfergusson/macfergusson.github.io/_posts/2024-02-15-Efficient-Querying-Best-Practice-Tips.md

 **Effective Indexing:** Use indexes strategically to enhance query performance but avoid excessive indexing to prevent slowdowns in data modification operations.
 Around 5 indexes per table is a good starting guideline, and anything beyond that requires careful consideration.

-**Avoid Functions on Indexed Columns:** Refrain from using functions in the WHERE clause or in JOIN conditions.
+**Avoid Functions on Indexed Columns:** Refrain from using functions in the WHERE clause or in JOIN conditions as this prevents the use of the index.

 **Batch Operations:** Use batching for large-scale inserts and updates to reduce server load.
 Relational databases are designed for set based operations on data.